L-sky/concept-finder/README.md

 # Concept-finder
 Course project for Mining Massive Datasets course at UCU.

+In scientific community it is crucial to stay in touch with emerging state-of-the-art works and concepts.
+As more and more papers getting published every day, it becomes impossible to follow all of them even when narrow area of interest considered.
+With this project we want to provide the academic researchers with personilized list of scientific concepts studying of which would enhance their research capabilities.

 ## Preliminary steps (Ubuntu 18.04, 16.04)

 ### Disclaimer/Hardware requirements